fabhed/validator-endpoint/docs/cli.md

 **Arguments**:

-* `QUERY`: The api key to edit.
+* `QUERY`: The API key to edit.
 Can be specified by either the key or its numerical id.  [required]

 **Options**:

 * `-k, --api_key_hint TEXT`
 * `-n, --name TEXT`
 * `-r, --request_count INTEGER`
-* `-u, --valid_until TEXT`: When the api key expires.
+* `-u, --valid_until TEXT`: When the API key expires.
 Set to false to disable expiration.
 You can specify the expiry in natural language (e.g. 'in 1 month', 'in 10 days', 'December 2025', 'next year', 'tomorrow', 'next week', etc.) or as a date (e.g. '2025-01-01'). or as an epoch timestamp (e.g. '1735603200')
 Parsing of relative dates will be relative to the current date but ignore the current time of day.
 * `-c, --credits INTEGER`
-* `-e, --enable / -d, --disable`: Enable or disable the api key.
+* `-e, --enable / -d, --disable`: Enable or disable the API key.
 * `--help`: Show this message and exit.

 ### `btvep key list`

-List all api keys.
+List all API keys.

 **Usage**: